skiadas/SoftwareDevelopmentPracticumCourse/cheatsheets/OOPBasics.md

 There are numerous mechanisms that allow us to **extend** the functionality provided by a certain class.
 The main two mechanisms are the following:

-- **class inheritance**, in which we extend the functionality offered by a class via creating a subclass of it.
+- **class inheritance**, in which we extend the functionality offered by a class by creating a subclass of it.
 This is often described as an *is-a* relationship.
 - **object composition**, in which we use objects of other classes via fields in our new class.
 This is often described as a *has-a* relationship.

-Example: Consider a simple `Grade` class:
+Example.
+Consider a simple `Grade` class:
 ```java
 class Grade {
     private final String letter;